n0917077235/wra/readme.md

 ## First, run backend
 - In visual studio, open solution `Wra10Core2024`
-- Simply press F5 in visual studio
+- Simply press F5, or Ctrl+F5 (if you want to save power when developing on a laptop)

 ## Then, run frontend
 - `cd main\frontend`